kauereblin/distancesong-twitterbot/README.md

 # Distance of Song - Twitter Bot

+A Twitter Bot that calculate how many times a music can be played in determined trip that's the user provide both by a direct message.

-This is a project made to test me.
-I had to do a different and new thing to me, to prove that's I can.
+>This is a project made to test me.
+I had to do a different and new thing to me,
+>to prove that's I can take it.

 ## Installation